rustybird/qubes-split-dm-crypt/README.md

   256+256 (instead of 128+128) bit keys, SHA512 (instead of SHA1) PBKDF2
   key derivation with 5 (instead of 0.1) seconds iteration time

-When attaching, the destination VM argument can be omitted, in which case the decrypted disk will be attached to yet another offline DisposableVM.

 ```
 qvm-block-split --attach|-a [--ro] [<dst-vm>] <src-vm>:<device>
                 --detach|-d                   <src-vm>:<device>